 Use natural light during the day

 Increase the amount of natural light that enters your home to reduce your need for artificial lighting.
-Using shutters, horizontal blinds, and skylights, you can naturally light your home to save energy and lower your lighting costs.
+By opening shutters, horizontal blinds, and skylights, you can naturally light your home to save energy and lower your lighting costs.

 How it works: